-The NEC consists of at least eight nationally elected members: the President, the Past President, the President-Elect, the Secretary, the Treasurer, three office bearers;as well as the eight or nine Branch chairpersons, elected regionally.
-All National Executive Committee members are elected for two-year terms of office, which start on 1 October and end on 30 September two years later, while presidents-elect commit to a three year term of office.
+The NEC consists of at least eight nationally elected members: the President, the Past President, the President-Elect, the Secretary, the Treasurer, three office bearers one of which is a Student Representative; as well as the five (currently active) Branch chairpersons, elected regionally.
+All National Executive Committee members are elected for two-year terms of office, which start on 1 March and end on 28 February two years later, while presidents-elect commit to a three year term of office.

-The NEC meets annually, traditionally at the time of the IAIAsa National Conference, to elect a new President Elect (i.e. who starts his term 12 months later as President) and to plan for the coming year.
+The NEC meets at least twice in person annually, within the first months (Strat Plan) of the financial year to elect a new President Elect (i.e. who starts his/her term 12 months later as President) and to plan for the coming year, and then again for mid term traditionally at the time of the IAIAsa National Conference.
 In addition a NEC teleconference meeting is held every second month to discuss progress of tasks and any other matters requiring attention.
 The Plan set at the Strategic Planning (StratPlan) meeting is largely implemented at branch level, where most interaction occurs with the IAIAsa members.
 The current committee members and portfolios are as follows:

-Sabelo B Nkosi is a member of the International Association for Impact Assessment South Africa (IAIAsa) and is currently the serving in the National Executive Committee (NEC) as President.
-In the past he has served on the NEC as President–Elect and Treasurer and has also served in the KZN Branch Committee for several years.
+Sabelo B Nkosi is a member of the International Association for Impact Assessment South Africa (IAIAsa) and is currently the serving in the National Executive Committee (NEC) as Past President and 2020 Conference Chair.
+In the past he has served on the NEC as President, President–Elect and Treasurer.
+He has also served in the KZN Branch Committee for several years.

 Sabelo is also a Senior Environmentalist at eThekwini Municipality in the Biodiversity Impact Assessment Branch of the Environmental Planning and Climate Protection Department.
 His work is mainly focused on private EIAs and various land use planning applications with the aim of protecting the Municipality’s biodiversity assets.
 He has been involved in a number of biodiversity offsets within the Municipality and has an interest in the implementation of biodiversity offsets, and is member of the Municipal Planning Tribunal.
 He is a grade 2 Environmental Management Inspector (EMI) and has a keen interest in environmental law.